 This principle implies that asset and income items may be slightly underestimated, and liabilities and expenses slightly overvalued or anticipated, yet anticipating loss.
-This does not mean that this principle allows the creation of hidden reserves, ie intentional undercutting of assets or revenues or deliberately overestimating liabilities or expense (Decision on publishing the Croatian Financial Reporting Standards, NN, 30/08)
+This does not mean that this principle allows the creation of hidden reserves, ie intentional undercutting of assets or revenues or deliberately overestimating liabilities or expense

 Assets, liabilities, revenues and expenditures should not be abolished unless the requirement is exceeded or the standard allowed.
-(Decision on Publication of Croatian Financial Reporting Standards, NN, 30/08)